 - 4. Any specialized mechanical, electrical, or plumbing document for any new building or addition which includes a medical gas, oxygen, steam, vacuum, toxic air filtration, halon, or fire detection and alarm system which costs more than \$5,000. - 5.
 Electrical documents.
 See Florida Statutes 471.003(2)(h).
-Any electrical or plumbing or air-conditioning and refrigeration system meeting the following thresholds are required to be designed by a Florida Registered Engineer.
+Any electrical or plumbing or airconditioning and refrigeration system meeting the following thresholds are required to be designed by a Florida Registered Engineer.
 The system, Requires an electrical system with a value of over \$125,000; and Requires an aggregate service capacity of over 600 amperes (240 volts) on a residential electrical system or over 800 amperes (240 volts) on a commercial or industrial electrical system;

-- NOTE: It was further clarified by the Commission that the limiting factor of 240 volt or over is required to be designed by an Engineer.
-Documents requiring an engineer seal by this part shall not be valid unless a professional engineer who possesses a valid certificate of registration has signed, dated, and stamped such document as provided in Section 471.025, Florida Statutes. - 6.
-All public swimming pools and public bathing places defined by and regulated under Chapter 514, Florida Statutes. - 105.3.2 Time limitation of application.
+NOTE: It was further clarified by the Commission that the limiting factor of 240 volt or over is required to be designed by an Engineer.
+Documents requiring an engineer seal by this part shall not be valid unless a professional engineer who possesses a valid certificate of registration has signed, dated, and stamped such document as provided in Section 471.025, Florida Statutes.

+6. All public swimming pools and public bathing places defined by and regulated under Chapter 514, Florida Statutes.

+105.3.2 Time limitation of application.
 An application for a permit for any proposed work shall be deemed to have been abandoned becoming null and void 180 days after the date of filing, unless such application has been pursued in good faith or a permit has been issued; except that the building official is authorized to grant one or more extensions of time for additional periods not exceeding 90 days each.
 The extension shall be requested in writing and justifiable cause demonstrated.
+Abandoned applications shall be subject to destruction in accordance with state law.
+The fee for renewal, re-issuance, and extension of a permit application shall be set forth by the Village Council.
+There may be fees or requirements from other government agencies for permit application extensions and renewals.